Suzanne Newcombe

-Suzanne Newcombe researches the modern history of yoga, new and minority religions and is particularly interested in "the interfaces between religion, health and healing."
+Suzanne Newcombe researches the modern history of yoga and new and minority religions.
+She states that she is particularly interested in "the interfaces between religion, health and healing."
 She is known in particular for her work on yoga for women and yoga in Britain.

 Early life and education

 Suzanne Newcombe grew up in Kansas.
 She studied religion at Amherst College in Massachusetts with a year at SOAS in London.
 She took a master's degree in Religion in Contemporary Society at the London School of Economics.
 She obtained her PhD at the University of Cambridge on the popularisation of yoga and ayurvedic medicine in Britain.

 Career

-Newcombe is a senior lecturer at the Open University, working on the sociology and social history of modern and contemporary religion, publishing partiuclarly in the areas of modern yoga and Ayurveda.
+Newcombe is a senior lecturer at the Open University, working on the sociology and social history of modern and contemporary religion, publishing particularly in the areas of modern yoga and Ayurveda.
+She joined the Open University as an associate lecturer in 2008 and became a full-time member of their Religious Studies department in 2016.
 She edits and helped to found the Journal of Yoga Studies, and the "Modern Yoga Research" website.
 She was a researcher on the European Research Council funded AYURYOG: Entangled Histories of Yoga, Ayurveda and Alchemy in South Asia project which ran from 2015-2020.
 Newcombe has appeared on BBC radio and television to discuss modern yoga and religious practices.
+Newcombe has previously lectured in sociology and divinity at Kingston University, the London School of Economics and the University of Cambridge.

-Since 2020, she has been the honorary director of INFORM based in Theology and Religious Studies at Kings College London.
+Since 2020, she has been the honorary director of INFORM based in Theology and Religious Studies at King's College London.

-Newcome appeared on ABC News 20/20's broadcast on the subject of the Heaven's Gate Cult and spoke that everyone is potentially susceptible to joining a cult stating that "No one ever joins a Cult".
+Newcombe appeared on ABC News 20/20's broadcast on the subject of the Heaven's Gate Cult and spoke that everyone is potentially susceptible to joining a cult stating that "No one ever joins a Cult".